 With all that being said, there’s still a chance you might have to drive to destinations that are further than the maximum range of your EV, even on full charge, so it’s important to double check where you can charge your vehicle at an appropriate destination on your journey by using an app like Zap Map.

-Hopefully this has alleviated any ‘range anxiety’ you were suffering from, but for more information on this topic you can contact the P+B team.
-And if you’re interested in getting an EV through our salary sacrifice scheme, we’d love to talk to you about how we can work together.
+Hopefully this has alleviated any ‘range anxiety’ you were suffering from, but for more information on this topic you can speak to the P+B team.
+And if you’re interested in getting an EV through an EV Salary Sacrifice Scheme, we’d love to talk to you about how we can work together.